About Nick Bicât

 His orchestral work Under the Eye of Heaven was performed at the Barbican and London Arena.
 Other concert performances include When Will There Be Peace?, an internationally televised open air concert for the International Red Cross in Geneva, and in 2000 Symphony in Morris Minor, commissioned to mark the millennium, and performed in Oxford to an audience of 50,000.

 As a songwriter, Nick Bicât has written for Emma Kirkby, Deniece Williams and P.J.
 Harvey.
 His song Who Will Love Me Now?, sung by P.J.
 Harvey, was BBC Radio 1 top film song for 1998.
 Albums include Under the Eye of Heaven (Virgin Classics), with the London Chamber Orchestra.
-A choral work Beslan/Requiem, recorded by Andrew Parrott and the Taverner Consort, was released in 2014, and is to be performed again in November 2018 at St George’s, Bristol by the Exultate Choir.
-He is currently composing a processional cantata on the Siege of Constantinople of 626 AD, to be performed in 2018.
+A choral work Beslan/Requiem, recorded by Andrew Parrott and the Taverner Consort, was released in 2014, and has been performed several times, recently at St George’s, Bristol by the Exultate Choir.
+His latest work Akathistos, a processional cantata on the Siege of Constantinople of 626 AD, was premiered at St. Stephen Walbrook, London in January 2020.